floooh/fips/site/p050_cmakeguide.md

 * **.h, .hh**:      C/C++/Obj-C headers
 * **.py**:          Python source code generator scripts

+fips\_files() must be called inside a module, lib, or app definition block.

 #### fips\_deps(dep ...)

-Add dependencies to the current app or module.
-This can be the name of another fips module or lib, or the name of an existing static link library.
+Add module or lib dependencies to the current fips app, module or lib.
+A dependency must be the name of another fips module or lib defined with fips\_begin\_module() or fips\_begin\_lib().
 Dependencies added to fips modules will be resolved recursively when linking apps.
 Fips will also take care of the dreaded linking order problem of GCC where symbols can't be resolved if the order of link libraries is wrong or in case of cyclic dependencies.

+fips\_deps() must be called inside a module, lib, or app definition block.

+#### fips\_libs(libs ...)

+Add a static link library dependency to the current fips app, module or libs.
+This is similar to the fips\_deps() macro but is used to define a link dependency to an existing, precompiled static link library.

+fips\_libs() must be called inside a module, lib, or app definition block.

 #### fips\_generate(...)